 - Tests should be made at the most effective and lowest possible level, but if it requires too much effort or complicated setup to accomplish at a unit test level, it would be best to skip and assess feasibility on the next level such as integration or end-to-end testing.

 - Types only.

-- Interfaces only or interfaces to other repos, such as with private Enterprise via “einterfaces”.
+- Interfaces only or interfaces to other repositories, such as with private Enterprise via “interfaces”.

 - End-to-end tests codebase.